HOW IT ALL WORKS

 - Apply for your KiwiSaver First-Home Withdrawal / First Home Grant now if you intend to put these funds towards your deposit.

-- Do your homework – dot the i’s and cross the t’s – so you’re well-informed and ready to proceed.
+- Do your homework – dot the t’s and cross the i’s – so you’re well-informed and ready to proceed.

 If you’re happy to go ahead, your lawyer will let us know and our agreement will go unconditional.

-Finance: Most banks give mortgage pre-approval for up to three months.
-This means you’ll need to get pre-approval again a few months prior to settlement to confirm your financial situation hasn’t changed.
-In the run-up to settlement, your bank may request a valuation of the apartment.
+Finance: Most banks give mortgage pre-approval for up to three months, although this timeframe can vary.
+This means you’ll need to get your finance finalised in the months prior to settlement.
+Your bank may request a valuation of the apartment at this point.

 Pre-settlement inspection: In the 10 working days prior to settlement, you’ll also have the opportunity to conduct a pre-settlement inspection.